wangziqi2013/wangziqi2013.github.io/_posts/2019-09-05-supporting-x86-64-addr-xlat-for-100s-of-gpu-lanes.markdown

 which already exists in today's system to provide memory mapped I/O. In these proposals, the IOMMU handles all address translation requests issued by the GPU, and returns the physical address by walking a page table initialized by the CPU driver before the task is started.
 A TLB is also assumed to be present at the GPU side such that only those missing the TLB will actually request an expensive address translation to the IOMMU.
+This proposal, however, has two important flaws.
+First, as we will see later, GPU memory access patterns are radically different from what one would normally expect from CPU and other I/O devices on the system bus.
+This eccentric behavior of GPU programs makes IOMMU rather inefficient in handling GPU memory requests.